• Skip to primary navigation

 Description

-This brown sugar milk tea is easy to make with just a few ingredients at home.
-Not only does this bubble tea taste delicious, but it also looks amazing!
+This brown sugar milk tea (also called brown sugar bubble tea), is easy to make with just a few ingredients at home.
+Not only does this bubble tea taste delicious with its caramelized brown sugar coated chewy boba, it looks amazing!

 Ingredients